 But the Colorado does have a secret weapon in its pickup war chest: the fuel-efficient pulling power of a new 2.8-liter Duramax four-cylinder turbo-diesel engine that makes a whopping 369 pound-feet of torque at just 2,000 rpm—good for serious tow ratings up to 7,700 pounds (versus 7,000 with the V-6) and near-effortless acceleration with a load, or up grades, often without the neeed for dramatic downshifts.

 The Tacoma comes closest to offering some of the charm of the old compact trucks, in the form of a base four-cylinder model with rear-wheel drive and a amnual transmission.
 It also has a strong following among weekend-warrior off-road types who really push the capabilities of their vehicles; and that’s where Toyota really shines with the current Tacoma, which has been tweaked and specially packaged with those enthusiasts in mind.
-The special TRD Off-Road model isn’t cheap at around $35k, but it has a well-matched set of hardward designed to get through some of the most challenging terrain—and it includes a new Multi-Terrain Select system for fine-tunred settings, plus a system that will even automatically ‘pulse’ you out when you’re stuck in sand or mud.
+The special TRD Off Road model isn’t cheap at around $35k, but it has a well-matched set of hardward designed to get through some of the most challenging terrain—and it includes a new Multi-Terrain Select system for fine-tunred settings, plus a system that will even automatically ‘pulse’ you out when you’re stuck in sand or mud.

 The Colorado’s interior is about the best in its class.
 Its MyLink infotainment system has Apple CarPlay, for easy mirroring of some iPhone and iPad apps, and it’s one of the most intuitive systems on the market.
 The Tacoma also has a pretty good touch-screen system, with Siri Eyes Free compativility.
 But you’ll find that many items that are trickling down to mid-size trucks—like ventilated or cooled front seats, heated rear seats, seat memory settings, smart cruise control, and forward collision systems—simply aren’t available on any Tacoma.
 Both of these trucks offer dozens of accessories—although the Tacoma offers a clever standard GoPro mount that’s going to appeal to the active off-road crowd.

 There are many, many differences in these trucks; but to us it mostly comes down to this, we think: If you place your emphasis on off-road ability, longevity, and/or loyalty to the Toyota brand, the Tacoma is the one you should get.
-But if you truly expect your mid-size truck to emulate full-size trucks from inside the cabin—and not have glaring sacrifices in comfort or packaging—then the Chevrolet Colorado is definitely the way to go.
+But if you truly expect your mid-size truck to emulate full-size trucks from inside the cabin—and not have glaring sacrifices in comfort or packaging—then the Chevrolet Colorado is certainly the way to go.

 |Fuel Economy - Combined City and Highway|